 Spoiled or contaminated food is responsible for 48 million food-borne illnesses in the US alone.
 As 40 percent of fresh food is being wasted each year due to this contamination, a research team from Temple University has put forward an inexpensive IoT device to monitor food during transit.

-“Food waste due to quality and contamination issues has numerous ill effects, including increased health care costs, supply chain costs, and greenhouse gas emissions,” said Krishna Kant, professor and director of the Center for Research in Intelligent Storage (CRIS) at Temple University.
+“Food waste due to quality and contamination issues has numerous ill effects, including increased health care costs, supply chain costs and greenhouse gas emissions,” said Krishna Kant, professor and director of Temple’s Industry-University Cooperative Research Center’s Center on Intelligent Storage Systems Research Laboratory.
 “By improving quality and contamination monitoring, we can impact all of these aspects.”

 Following an examination of current transport and distribution (T&D) processes, the team put forward a solution to reduce food waste and remove contaminated or spoiled food.
 Below, Figure 1 illustrates the proposed sensing and communication (S&C) architecture, including monitoring and centralized data collection systems.